Rapurva/Rapurva.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why you'd want to know about me
 ---

-My name is Inigo Montoya.
+My name is Apurva Shah.
 I have the following qualities:

-- I rock a great mustache
+- I am learning programming
 - I'm extremely loyal to my family
+- I know you would like to meet me

 What else do you need?